Timeline: Revolution & Early Republic 1776-1800

 A treaty between Spain and the United States settled the border between Georgia and West Florida (at that time Spanish territory).

 Jared Irwin was elected governor by the General Assemby, and one of the first actions taken was to pass (and Governor Irwin signed) an act repealing the Yazoo Act from the previous year.
 Not only was the act officially repealed, but it was ordered that all existing copies of the Yazoo Act be destroyed.
-The legislature was true to their word in this case, as a copy of the act was burned on the grounds of the state legislature, calling on a fire from heaven (sun’s rays through a magnifying glass) to destroy the infamous piece of legislation (see image of burning of legislation in this article).
+The legislature was true to their word in this case, as a copy of the act was burned on the grounds of the state legislature, calling on a fire from heaven (sun’s rays through a magnifying glass) to destroy the infamous piece of legislation.
 But the people who had bought land under the act did not want to give up their claims, thus the case was tied up in the courts for many years, ultimately reaching the United States Supreme Court.
 The scandal did not finally end until 1814 when the federal government took control of the lands in dispute and paid off all of the Yazoo claims.

 The capital city was moved to Louisville.